yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/advanced-features/_index.md

 type: indexpage
 ---

-This page describes some advanced SQL features supported by YugabyteDB.
+This section describes some advanced SQL features supported by YugabyteDB.

 ## Cursors